 Supporting and protecting a diverse workforce.

-Our relatively small senior leadership team includes a diverse array of voices from typically underrepresented groups including women, persons of colour, persons with disabilities, and members of the LGBTQ+ community.
+Our relatively small senior leadership team includes voices from typically underrepresented groups including women, persons with disabilities, and members of the LGBTQ+ community.

-At Gahcho Kué mine, about half of the workforce resides in the Northwest Territories (NT).
-Fourteen different NT communities are represented among Gahcho Kué employees and about 25% of Gahcho Kué’s northern workforce come from local indigenous communities.
+At our Gahcho Kué mine, about half of our workforce resides in the Northwest Territories (NT).
+Eighteen different NT communities are represented among Gahcho Kué employees and about 28% of our northern workforce come from local indigenous communities.

 Mountain Province Diamonds invests in its current and future workforce.
 On average, each of Gahcho Kué mine’s approximately 500 employees spends 45 hours in training or development courses each year.
 This time is split between health and safety training and supporting the professional development of our workforce.
-In 2018, five employees successfully completed the Norther Leadership Development Program at Aurora College in Yellowknife, 17 employees completed De Beers Group’s Leader as Coach program, and 43 employees completed the Front Line Leadership course at the Southern Alberta Institute of Technology in Calgary.
+In 2020, two employees successfully completed the Northern Leadership Development Program at Aurora College in Yellowknife and 24 Indigenous residents were promoted in the Mine Operations department through the Gahcho Kué mine’s Departmental Progression Plan.

 Mountain Province Diamonds also invests in the next generation of skilled workers through training and apprenticeship positions.
-In 2018, Gahcho Kué supported two apprenticeship positions and eleven training positions for NT residents in two areas of mining operations in partnership with the Mine Training Society.
+In 2020, Gahcho Kué employed three Mine Professionals in Training and hosted one indigenous Surface Miner Trainee in partnership with the Mine Training Society.
 Mountain Province Diamonds also supports the Mine Training Society financially, helping them to fulfill other aspects of their mission to assist Indigenous and Northern people in finding long term work in the mining industry through a unique partnership between Indigenous governments, the Government of Canada, the Government of the Northwest Territories, and the mining industry.

 Mountain Province Diamonds supports the health and well-being of its workforce, who live and work at the mine for several weeks at a time.
 In 2018, over 180 Gahcho Kué employees took part in the Know Your Numbers Campaign, which aimed to help employees learn about important health metrics like blood pressure, cholesterol, triglycerides, blood sugar, and percent body fat.
 The mine also offers a fully equipped gym with weight-training and cardio equipment, a gymnasium with basketball, volleyball, badminton, and squash courts, and a running and walking track.